 Some things worked out in the last minute, but overall I would say that I was amazed how much such a small team could do.
 The vibe on the conference was incredible.
 Everyone was smiling and happy just to be there.
 The twitter stream was filled with tweets about how awesome the conference was.
 I got goosebumps sitting on the lawn in front of the outdoor stage.
 Seeing everyone enjoying the weather and the conference was a great feeling.

-A few people got cut in their feed while trying to swim near the venue.
+A few people got little cuts in their feet while trying to swim near the venue.
 This was the one thing I did not take care of from the list.
 Bummer.
-But I have now idea how we could improve on that in the next year .
+But I have now idea how we could improve on that in the next year :sob: .

 If you organize a conference and don’t do an anonymous CfP, you should think again.
 That process lead to the awesome talks we had.
 From lots of people who would never had a chance otherwise.
 Don’t just invite famous speakers.